Israeli Deputy Ambassador: “Reading is not only a habit but also a good quality.”

 There was an exhibition of creative and impressive book covers made by students.
 By making covers of books and stories that they love, illustrating a story or depicting a character in a particular book, students had a chance to express their thoughts and desires in this playground.
 Each cover was their own feelings and thoughts about the book they love.

 The creativity of students was clearly marked on the display of Reading Journal.
 In order to show their special emotion to every page they love, students themselves have made their Reading Journal in Vietnamese and English under unique forms from handmade notebooks, mind maps, paintings, character drawings, comic books to commentaries which expressed a lot of new ideas.

-Vinschool students were also proactively involved in donating books to the project of “Loving Book Cabinet”, selling old books to raise money in order to build schools for poor children.
-These activities demonstrated students’ interest and responsibility for the community – values emphasized by the school in educational programs.
+Vinschool students were also proactively involved in donating books to the project of “Loving Book Cabinet”, selling old books to raise money in order to build schools for underprivileged children.
+These activities taught the students the meaning of having responsibility for the community – one of the values emphasized by the school in its educational programs.

 This year’s Book Fair continued to be a place for students to perform their artistic talents through Book Rhythm Competition.
 Hundreds of characters stepped out of the book and appeared alive in the vibrant performance of “Book Rrythm” of students.
-These activities would make books more intimate with students.
+These activities made books more intimate with students.

-Exciting and meaningful activities at Vinschool Book Fair 2017 attracted thousands of families whose children among the age from kindergarten to high school.
-Vinschool Book Fair truly became a place for parents and students to develop a reading culture and express their love for books.
+Exciting and meaningful activities at the Vinschool Book Fair 2017 attracted thousands of families whose children range the age from kindergarten to high school.
+The Vinschool Book Fair truly became a place for parents and students to develop a reading culture and express their love for books.